 The service is to be a so-called ‘skinny bundle’ of channels (as yet unspecified) but not including any sports channels.

 AT&T Watch will only be available free to AT&T customers on unlimited tariffs, so it is essentially a bundled ‘bare bones’ TV service with unlimited data, enabling subscribers to consume OTT TV as an addition to the bundle without being clobbered by a data cap.
 Non AT&T customers will be able to purchase the bundle for $15 per month.

-The move is an interesting as one as it’s one way of taking one more step towards the long run telco objective: to raise the perceived value of the whole service (bandwidth, video, and all) as a bundle, so that the network provider eventually becomes understood as a purveyor of screen-based ‘experiences’, not as a provider of bandwidth .
+The move is interesting as it’s one way of taking one more step towards the long run telco objective: to raise the perceived value of the whole service (bandwidth, video, and all) as a bundle, so that the network provider eventually becomes understood as a purveyor of screen-based ‘experiences’, not as a provider of bandwidth .

 If you successfully sell the services in one chunk, the network and its performance just becomes a background ‘must have’, not a differentiator.
 Having said that, the underlying network will still have to be capable of supporting what we all expect will be increasingly sophisticated experiences involving augmented and virtual reality and interactivity.

 It’s an objective that just has to be met, according to CCS Insight analyst, Paolo Pescatore.

 “The market for telcos is such that they need to do something with content,” he says.
 “They don’t have to go out and spend billions on it but they need more and more to differentiate themselves in a market which is steadily bearing down on margins.”